Software Design Patterns Dhanush P

 Key Features

-Intent You want to have families or sets of objects for particular clients.
+Intent | You want to have families or sets of objects for particular clients. |

-Problem Families of related objects need to be instantiated.
+Problem | Families of related objects need to be instantiated. |

-Solution Coordinates the creation of families of objects.
-Gives a way to take the
+Solution | Coordinates the creation of families of objects.
+Gives a way to take the rules of how to perform the instantiation out of the client object that is using these created objects.. |

-member of the family of objects required.
-Typically, each family is created
+Participants and Collaborators | The AbstractFactory defines the interface for how to create each member of the family of objects required.
+Typically, each family is created by having its own unique ConcreteFactory. |

-Consequences The pattern isolates the rules of which objects to use from the logic of
+Consequences | The pattern isolates the rules of which objects to use from the logic of how to use these objects. |

-Implementation Define an abstract class that specifies which objects are to be made.
+Implementation | Define an abstract class that specifies which objects are to be made.
+Then implement one concrete class for each family.
+Tables or fi les can also be used to accomplish the same thing. |

 Standard and simplified view of Abstract factory pattern